 He soon was hanging out of a helicopter, taking pictures that would be distributed worldwide showing the mudslide’s devastating effects.
 He spent days at the site, capturing images of residents, rescue workers and the landscape.

 The award, Yam says, is bittersweet because so many people died.
 However, he is proud of the work he and his co-workers did.

 Yam, who eventually earned a photography degree and now works at the Los Angeles Times, says his engineering background plays a role in how he approaches his job.

-He spoke previously about how his engineering background plays a role in his approach to photojournalism.
-“It really informs my work,” he said.
+“It really informs my work,” he explains.
 “I take a very analytical and technical approach to everything that I shoot.”

 His success illustrates the idea, presented in a recent National Science Foundation report, that “degree is not destiny.”
 The report found that STEM (science, technology, engineering, mathematics) graduates in the U.S., compared to other countries, are less constrained by their field of degree in pursuing career options.

 Yam credits his experience at UB for introducing him to photojournalism, having signed up to shoot photographs for UB’s student newspaper, The Spectrum, to fulfill requirements to graduate.
 Yam’s photos also were published in the UB Reporter.